 3. Hilbert College is the institution’s third name – beginning in 1957 as Immaculata Teacher Training Academy and then Immaculata College, before changing to Hilbert College in 1969.

 4. Career-ready and prepared for life.
-Over 95% of the 2016 graduating class is employed, performing service work, or continuing their education.
+Over 90.5% of the 2018 undergraduate class and 100% of the graduate class is employed, performing service work, or continuing their education.
 Now that is The Hilbert Difference!

 5. According to a study from The New York Times, Hilbert ranks 43rd out 578 selective private colleges on overall mobility index.
 This measure reflects both access and outcomes, representing the likelihood that a student at Hilbert moved up two or more income quintiles.